uboslinux/ubos-docs/jekyll/_posts/2017-06-11-beta11-available.md

 </div>

 UBOS Beta 11 is here, and we are proud to add the <b>Marvell
-<a href="http://espressobin.net/">EspressoBIN</a></b> to the list of supported devices.
+<a href="http://espressobin.net/">ESPRESSObin</a></b> to the list of supported devices.

 Launched <a href="https://www.kickstarter.com/projects/874883570/marvell-espressobin-board">on Kickstarter</a>
-earlier this year, the EspressoBIN is an interesting board: it doesn't have any graphics (which is fine with us because most UBOS devices are used as headless servers) but instead it has three Ethernet ports and a SATA connector.
+earlier this year, the ESPRESSObin is an interesting board: it doesn't have any graphics (which is fine with us because most UBOS devices are used as headless servers) but instead it has three Ethernet ports and a SATA connector.
 The currently available 1GB version costs only <a href="https://www.amazon.com/Globalscale-Technologies-Inc-SBUD102-ESPRESSObin/dp/B06Y3V2FBK/ref=sr_1_1">$49 on Amazon</a>.
 So it's